 In 2008, the blasphemy laws were finally abolished - the culmination of 140 years of campaigning by the NSS and the excuse for its 'Bye Bye Blasphemy' party!
 The historic change followed a letter written to The Daily Telegraph by MP Dr Evan Harris and the NSS, and was signed by leading figures including Lord Carey, former Archbishop of Canterbury.

-Following a collaborative archival project between Bishopsgate Institute and Conway Hall, the National Secular Society's historical archives are now available to the public at Conway Hall.
+Following a collaborative archival project between Bishopsgate Institute and the Conway Hall Ethical Society, the National Secular Society's historical archives are now available to the public at Conway Hall.